davidmuzi/serial-remote/README.md

 utility for controlling AV devices using the serial port

 ## Purpose
 Many home theater devices (tvs, projectors, receivers) can be controlled via their RS232 port.
-This module is designed to be evolve to control devices from any brand via a spec file, which is a json representation of the control protocol.
+This module will evolve to control several devices from many brands via a spec file, which is a json representation of the control protocol (see the example for Sony TVs in the /spec folder).

 ## Installation
 ```bash